yellenlab/SmartScope/README.md

 ## Image Chip
 Now there will be a SmartScope_v2.bat file on the Desktop of your machine.
 Execute it to run the GUI.
 See guide.md for more information on the different parameters and calibration.

+The alignment and focus models can be found in the release 1.0.0 files.

 *This open source software was developed with the generous support of a grant from the National Institutes of Health (1R21GM131279)*